Falsification and consciousness: The substitution argument

 We will find below that the really problematic case arises if there is an $o_r$-substitution for every possible inference content $o_r$.
-We call this case a universal substitution:
+We refer to this case as a universal substitution.

-\begin{Def} There is a \emph{universal substitution} if there is an $o_r$-substitution for every $o_r$. \end{Def}
+\begin{Def} There is a \emph{universal substitution} if there is an $o_r$-substitution $S_{o_r}: P_{o_r} \rightarrow P_{o_r}$ for every~$o_r$. \end{Def}

 We recall that according to the notation introduced in Section~\ref{sec:Falsification}, the inference content of any dataset $o \in \O$ is denoted by $o_r$ (adding the subscript $r$).
-Thus the requirement is that there is an $o_r$-substitution for every inference data that can pertain in the experiment under consideration (for every inference data that is listed in~$\O$).
+Thus the requirement is that there is an $o_r$-substitution $S_{o_r}: P_{o_r} \rightarrow P_{o_r}$ for every inference data that can pertain in the experiment under consideration (for every inference data that is listed in~$\O$).
+The subscript $o_r$ of $S_{o_r}$ indicates that the transformation $S$ in Definition~\ref{def:orsubst} can be chosen differently for different $o_r$.
+Definition~\ref{def:univsubst} does not require there to be one single transformation that works for all $o_r$.